Bay Coast Railroad: End of operations

 On May 18, 2018, the Bay Coast Railroad ran their last train before ceasing operations.
 Leased locomotive LLPX 2014 was out of service so the BCR leased an EMD GP11 numbered 2005 from the Delmarva Central Railroad to pull the last train to the interchange with the DCR.
 LLPX 2014 was moved "dead in tow."

 In June 2018, the Delmarva Central Railroad took over the portion between Pocomoke City and Hallwood, Virginia where the remaining customers were located.
 Service on the Norfolk side was taken over by the Buckingham Branch Railroad.

 Legacy

 When the railroad ceased operations, it offered to donate any artifacts, including railroad cars, that could be moved within 90 days.
 The Cape Charles Historical Society acquired five railroad cars, including the 2000 locomotive from the Bay Coast Railroad.
 The cars were moved from the Cape Charles railroad yard eastward to a point beyond the hump adjacent to the museum.
 Locomotive 2001 was demolished for scrap.
+One car is on display west of the museum, behind the Cape Charles Brewing Company.
 Some of the rolling stock has been put on display at the Cape Charles Museum and Visitor Center.
 Remaining rolling stock, such as flatcars and ex-Southern Railway gondolas built in the 1930s and 1940s, was offered for donation to railroad museums.

 On May 22, 2025 ground was broken on the first two sections of the Eastern Shore of Virginia Rail Trail, an eventually 49-mile long rail trail from Cape Charles to Hallwood.